 Blueberry Muffins

 - Preheat oven to 400 degrees Fahrenheit.
-Place muffin liners in a 12 unit muffin pan and grease with baking spray.
+Place muffin liners in a 12-count muffin pan and spray with cooking spray.
 Set aside.

-- Meanwhile, in a bowl, whisk together the flour, baking powder, baking soda, and salt.
+- In a bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.

 - Place blueberries in a small bowl and sprinkle with 2 to 3 tablespoons of flour, stirring gently to coat.
 Set aside.